gebok/citySkyline/README.md

 This course will teach CSS variables to help organize styles and reuse them.

 In this course, a city skyline will be built.
-You'll learn how to configure CSS variables so you can reuse them whenever you want.
+And learn how to configure CSS variables so you can reuse them whenever you want.